S3cur3Th1sSh1t/NimGetSyscallStub/README.md

 # NimGetSyscallStub

 Get fresh Syscalls from a fresh ntdll.dll copy.
-This code can be used as an alternative to the already published awesome tools [NimlineWhispers](https://github.com/ajpc500/NimlineWhispers) and [NimlineWhispers2](https://github.com/ajpc500/NimlineWhispers2) by [@ajpc500](https://twitter.com/ajpc500).
+This code can be used as an alternative to the already published awesome tools [NimlineWhispers](https://github.com/ajpc500/NimlineWhispers) and [NimlineWhispers2](https://github.com/ajpc500/NimlineWhispers2) by [@ajpc500](https://twitter.com/ajpc500) or [ParallelNimcalls](https://github.com/frkngksl/ParallelNimcalls).

 The advantage of grabbing Syscalls dynamically is, that the signature of the Stubs is not included in the file and you don't have to worry about changing Windows versions.